HIV/AIDS (pulmonary and thoracic manifestations)

 A systematic approach that takes into account the imaging findings, the severity of immunosuppression (i.e. CD4 count) and clinical presentation should narrow the differential.

-Among the HIV affected patients, there are some demographic groups with a particular predisposition to certain associated conditions.
-For example, lymphocytic interstitial pneumonitis (LIP) is considerably more common in paediatric patients.
+Some groups of HIV patients are predisposed to certain associated conditions.
+For example, lymphocytic interstitial pneumonitis is considerably more common in paediatric patients.
 Kaposi sarcoma is seen predominantly in the homosexual male population.

 The type and onset of respiratory complaint may narrow the differential diagnosis.

-An insidious onset of symptoms is more typical of TB, other mycobacterial or fungal infection.
+An insidious onset of symptoms is more typical of tuberculous, non-tuberculous mycobacterial, or fungal infection.
 Persistent symptoms that do not respond to therapy raise suspicion of a neoplastic process.

 - <200 cells/mm3: also susceptible to PCP, atypical mycobacteria